microsoft/vscode-docs/docs/containers/docker-compose.md

 ## Adding Docker Compose support to your project

 If you already have one or more Dockerfiles, you can add Docker Compose files by opening the **Command Palette** (`kb(workbench.action.showCommands)`), and using the **Docker: Add Docker Compose Files to Workspace** command.
-At the prompt, choose the Dockerfiles you want to include and hit **Enter**.
+Follow the prompts.

 You can add Docker Compose files to your workspace at the same time you add a Dockerfile by opening the **Command Palette** (`kb(workbench.action.showCommands)`) and using the **Docker: Add Docker Files to Workspace** command.
 You'll be asked if you want to add Docker Compose files.
 If you want to keep your existing Dockerfile, choose **No** when prompted to overwrite the Dockerfile.